-Because digitalization and broadband access accelerate media convergence, we are members of the same community, all driven by a journalistic imperative and a common goal: Content and engagement first
+Because digitalisation and broadband access accelerate media convergence, we are members of the same community, all driven by a journalistic imperative and a common goal: content and engagement first

 As we are entering a new era for content across multiple platforms, we will:

 - break the barriers between Editors of old and new media, print and digital, general interest and specialized publications, free and paid business models, profit and non-profit organizations, international and local media outlets;

 - understand the new news ecosystem based on immediacy, information overloadand disintermediation: media are no longer middlemen and users blur the lines between production and consumption in a new world of prosumption;

 - define a vision for the future of journalism, cross-media strategies, attention and audience analysis, newsroom management, dynamics of the news business and ethical values.
 Lack of vision is the worst that can happen to our community;

 - welcome new players within the newsroom’s collective intelligence: engineers, developers, visual designers, apps-makers, community managers, curators, aggregators, researchers and other practitioners of the link economy who enrich our vision;

 - enhance the quality of journalism in its different dimensions: newsgathering, news curation, storytelling, fact and data checking, designing, moderating and sharing, regardless of the platform, browser or application used;